Finding Aids

 Biographical History

-Walker is a member and past president (1959-1960) of the National Cartoonists Society and belongs to the Artists and Writers Association.
-He has been honored by his peers on numerous occasions, receiving the Reuben (1953), Best Humor Strip (1966), and Silver (1961) and Gold (1999) T-Square awards from the National Cartoonists Society, the Banshee award for Outstanding Cartoonist of the Year (1955), and the Decoration for Distinguished Civilian Service from the U.S. Army (2000).
-He has written children's books, a stage show and at least one television script, and in 1974 he founded the International Museum of Cartoon Art in Greenwich, Connecticut (now the National Cartoon Museum and located in Boca Raton, Florida).
+Walker is a member and past president (1959-1960) of the National Cartoonists Society and compiled the NCS annual album.
+He has been honored by his peers on numerous occasions, receiving the Reuben Award (1953), Best Humor Strip (1966, 1969), and Silver (1961) and Gold (1999) T-Square awards and two Elzie Segar awards from the National Cartoonists Society.
+He was inducted into the NCS Hall of Fame in 2006 and He received the Banshee award for Outstanding Cartoonist of the Year (1955).
+His work has also been recognized by military organizations.
+The American Legion honored Walker with their Fourth Estate award in 1978.
+In 2000, the United States Army presented Walker with the Decoration for Distinguished Civilian Service.

 Return to top